Glossary of Myeloma Terms and Definitions

 Hyposecretory: Low- or non-secreting disease.
 Also known as oligosecretory.

 IgG, IgA: The two most common types of myeloma.
-The G and the A refer to the type of heavy chain protein produced by the myeloma cells.
-The myeloma protein, which is an immunoglobulin, consists of two heavy chains, (for example, of a G type) combined with two light chains, which are either kappa or lambda.
-The terms “heavy” and “light” refer to the size or molecular weight of the protein, with the heavy chains being larger than the light chains.
+The G and the A refer to the type of immunoglobulin heavy chain produced by the myeloma cells.
+The myeloma protein consists of two heavy chains combined with two light chains, which are either kappa or lambda.
+The terms “heavy” and “light” refer to the molecular weight of the protein, with the heavy chains being larger than the light chains.

 IgD, IgE: Two types of myeloma that occur less frequently.
 See “IgG, IgA.”